-Fortunately, thanks to Amazon, Thrive Market (where I buy organic and natural foods for wholesale prices! sign up now and you’ll receive an extra $20 off your first 3 orders!) and some local international markets (my favorite in Atlanta is the Buford Highway Farmer’s Market), it’s never been easier to source Thai ingredients, like fish sauce, lemongrass, kaffir limes, Thai chiles and galangal.
+Fortunately, thanks to Amazon, Thrive Market (where I buy organic and natural foods for wholesale prices! sign up now and you’ll receive an extra 25% off your first order!) and some local international markets (my favorite in Atlanta is the Buford Highway Farmer’s Market), it’s never been easier to source Thai ingredients, like fish sauce, lemongrass, kaffir limes, Thai chiles and galangal.

 Likewise, though some substitutes like regular limes for kaffir or ginger for galangal aren’t foolproof, if you really can’t find those ingredients, you can still get pretty close to those classic Thai flavors with a few standard grocery store swaps.

 To make things easy, I kept this recipe pretty basic, to ensure anyone, anywhere could find the ingredients.
 All you need is fish sauce, garlic, ginger, lime juice, red pepper flakes and a sweetener.